slicknode/slicknode-apollo-link/README.md

 ## Usage

-This is a minimal example to create an instance of an apollo client.
+This is a minimal example to create an instance of an apollo client with SlicknodeLink.
 Refer to the documentation of the [apollo-client](https://www.apollographql.com/client) to learn how to use and customize it:

 ```javascript